centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/REGOC/CANCELDOMAINREGISTRATION.md

 ----
 ## NOTES

-* This command is applicable only to domain names, which are in a pending state after the creation.
+* This command is applicable only to domain names, which are in status 'REQUESTEDCREATE' after the creation.